msmasnadi/OPGEEv4/docs/source/tutorial_1.rst

 system boundaries, allowing the calculation of a "carbon intensity" in units of g CO\ :sub:`2`-eq MJ\ :sup:`-1`.

-This page describes:

-  * Python classes of the OPGEE model

-  * Handling of process cycles

 See also: :doc:`config`

 OPGEE's Python classes
 ----------------------------